Iceshadow1404/JellyfinUpdatePoster/README.md

-Here's a revised version with corrected grammar and spelling:

-Auto Update Posters for Jellyfin
+# Auto Update Posters for Jellyfin
 This tool converts .zip files from https://theposterdb.com/ into dedicated folders and updates the posters in Jellyfin.

+## Requirements: Python 3.11

 Steps to install: